dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses, shouldn't be needed on Skylake and newer.
 Some firmware like Gigabyte may still require it, and will kernel panic without this
+  * Note newer Asus BIOS(v3006+) will not boot with this quirk enabled
 * **SyncRuntimePermissions**: YES
   * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
 Mainly relevant for Skylake and newer